 Draftsman.
-The revised descriptions for draftsman (class A, B, and C; and draftsman-tracer) replace the previous designations for draftsman (leader, senior, and junior; and tracer) and emphasize the distinction between drafting and design skills.
-Therefore, if data are presented for any of these occupations, such data are not comparable to data previously published.
-In areas where current employment and earnings information was collected largely by mail this year and will be collected by a personal visit by Bureau field economists next year, data for these occupations will be presented next year.
+The revised descriptions for draftsman (classes A, B, and C; and draftsman-tracer) replace the previous designations for draftsman (leader, senior, and junior; and tracer) and emphasize the distinction between drafting and design skills.
+Therefore, data presented for any of these occupations are not comparable to data previously published.